The Method

 Global Positioning

-• Cross-jurisdiction compliance frameworks (IFRS, US GAAP, FRS 102)
+• Cross-jurisdiction compliance frameworks

 • Remote engagement structuring and delivery